Surojd/astro-portfolio/src/content/projects/project-6.md

 ### Conclusion

-The Password Generator is an essential tool for users looking to create strong and secure passwords.
+As the creator of the Password Generator, I developed this tool to help users create strong and secure passwords.
 With its customizable options, user-friendly interface, and instant generation capabilities, the Password Generator empowers users to enhance their online security and protect their accounts.

 For more information, visit the [Password Generator website](https://passwordgenerator.surojd.com.np/).